ArdanaLabs/ardana-dollar/utxo-design.md

 - GovernanceState (from Governance Validator Script)
 - LastEpochScriptState (from Governance Validator Script)
 - reward UTXO (for past epoch) (from Governance Validator Script)
-- (optional) - other UTXO's that need to be consolidated
+- (optional) - other UTXOs that need to be consolidated
 - (optional) - reward UTXO (for current epoch)

 outputs:
 - fee/collateral UTXO remainder -> user Wallet
 - GovernanceState token -> Governance Validator script (set `GovernanceState.rewardsTotal` to the sum of the rewards and other utxos included for consolidation)
 - LastEpochScriptState -> BURN
-- reward UTXO -> Governance Validator Script (consolidated from reward UTXO's above)
+- reward UTXO -> Governance Validator Script (consolidated from reward UTXOs above)

 ### RegisterProposalFactoryAct